Riordan Mansion State Historic Park: Park history

-On November 15, 1978, after over a year of planning and negotiations, Arizona State Parks received a warranty deed conveying the Riordan homes, much of their contents and 5 acre of land surrounding the structures for State Park purposes.
+On November 15, 1978, after over a year of planning and negotiations, Arizona State Parks received a warranty deed conveying the Riordan homes, much of their contents and 5 acre of land surrounding the structures for state park purposes.

 The public opening of the Park was held on August 4, 1983, and only included the Timothy A. Riordan (east) side of the house.
 This was the results of cooperative efforts of the family owner, Robert Chambers, who had died in 1980, and the Arizona State Park board members and personnel.
 On April 27, 2002, the Michael J. Riordan (west) side was opened for self-guided tours.

-The park was scheduled to close on February 22, 2010, for an undetermined amount of time due to state budget cutting, but its contract with the Arizona State Parks system was renewed for another three years under the condition it is self-funded.
-The Riordan Action Network Group, a team of local volunteers fund-raises to keep the park open and pay the staff salaries.
-The park now maintains very few staff and relies on volunteers to maintain the mansion and provide educational tours.